Cellugel uses cellulose ethers

 100% isopropanol may be used for thinning.
 Water

 should never be used, as it will cause staining and blackening of leather

 surfaces.
-Expect a 16-oz jar to treat about 60 books measuring approximately
+Expect a 12-oz by volume jar to treat about 45 books measuring

 No special ventilation is required.